ChromeDevTools/devtools-frontend/docs/visual_logging.md

 If a string is provided, it will be used as the key code to track.
 Otherwise, all keydown events will be tracked.

-The `context()` method sets the context for the visual logging element.
+The builder function accepts a `context` parameter, which sets the context for the visual logging element.
 The context can be a string or a number.
 If a string is given, it is be first considered to refer to a context provider (see below).
 If no context provider is registered with this name, SHA-1 hash is computed and the first 32 bits (little endian) is logged.
 Number will be logged as is.

 The `parent()` method sets the custom parent provider for the visual logging element